icclab/cyclops/demo/scripts/README.md

 Upon termination, necessary simulation data has been fed into Cyclops and we are ready to start the next phases: generation of usage reports, charge data records and finally a bill object.

-### Invoice producing

-To produce invoice, script runs few commands in a row:
+### Generation of invoice

+Borrowing ideas from the world of telecommunication, Cyclops is able to consolidate large number of usage data points for different services used by the customer in a given time window.
+Such a consolidation results in Usage Data Record (UDR).
+The pricing rules act of UDR objects to transform aggregated usage amounts to a cost value.
+This is referred to as Charge Data Record (CDR) in Cyclops.
+Ultimately, a bill is consolidation of all CDRs in an invoicing period + some additional transformations (if necessary).
+To produce a demo bill object, included script ```getInvoice.sh``` runs these commands in a row:
  - GenerateUDRs
  - FlushUDRs
  - GenerateBill

-User has to specify time window as well.
-Cyclops will generate invoice for this particular time. `getInvoice.sh` script accepts edge time values like in data simulation part but time interval is not needed here.
-Instead customer has to define deley between commands in seconds.
+User has to specify time window (invoice period) as well.
+Cyclops will generate invoice for this particular time. ```getInvoice.sh``` script accepts invoice period.
+As the framework may take non-zero time in seconds to complete number crunching and aggregation activities for UDR and CDR record generation, the script also takes a delay parameter to allow the previous stage to finish before the subsequent stage can begin.

 ```sh
 $ bash getInvoice.sh -t0=22-Sep-2017 -t1=23-Sep-2017 -d=5
 ```
+* t0 = start date of the invoice period (inclusive)
+* t1 = end date of the invoice period (inclusive)
+* d = delay parameter in seconds, you must make a reasonable judgement call regarding this value, it should be sufficient to allow each of the stages to finish data processing before the next stage can start.

+If the bill is properly generated, you can view it in the browser by navigating to ```http(s)://billing-service-ip-address:port/bills```

 ### Database cleaning

-There is also script to delete all queries from database, so it's easier to play with demo. `cleanDB.sh` can delete just usage, udr, cdr, bills(`-d` | `--data`) or rulles(`-r` | `--rules`) or both(`-r -d`).
+We have included a script to clean up your database by dumping any stale data points so that this demo is easier to play with. `cleanDB.sh` can dump all usage points, udr entries, cdr entries, or bills (`-d` | `--data`) or any existing rules (`-r` | `--rules`) or both (`-r -d`).
+Below are a few possibilities -
 ```sh
 bash cleanDB.sh --rules
 bash cleanDB.sh --data